mikepal2/snap-cli/docs/Your-First-SnapCLI-App.md

 }
 ```

-> **Technical note:** In this example, the SnapCLI library automatically recognizes the `Main` method as the [root command](Documentation#root-command) handler because the program has no methods declared with `[RootCommand]` or `[Command]` attributes.
+> **Technical note:** In this example, the SnapCLI library automatically recognizes the `Main` method as the [root command](./Documentation.md#root-command) handler because the program has no methods declared with `[RootCommand]` or `[Command]` attributes.
 All the parameters of the `Main` method are bound to options with the same names.
-This default behavior allows you to write CLI applications with minimal effort.
+This default behavior allows you to write simple CLI applications with minimal effort.

 You're ready to run your program.